slash-segmentation/CHM/python/README.md

 enhancements, including major speed and memory improvements, improved and added filters, and improvements to the processing algorithm.

 Models are not always compatible.
-MATLAB models created with `CHM_train` can be used with the Python version with only minor differences in output.
-However, Python models cannot be used with the MATLAB `CHM_train`.
+MATLAB models created with the MATLAB `CHM_train` can be used with the Python `chm.test` with only minor differences in output.
+However, Python models cannot be used with the MATLAB `CHM_test`.

 Installation